Skyhawkbotics/firstdocs/source/docs/programming/git.md

 ## Getting Started with Git for FTC

-Now that you've opted to use git for your code, let's get you and your programmers ready to contribute and make new code!
+Now that you've opted to use Git for your code, let's get you and your programmers ready to contribute and make new code!

 !!! warning "Written for FTC"

-    These instructions for setting up git are designed specifically for use in the FIRST Tech Challenge.
+    These instructions for setting up Git are designed specifically for use in the FIRST Tech Challenge.
 They may not apply for other applications.

 ### Setting Up GitHub